silverstripe/silverstripe-graphql/README.md

-In addition to the default `/graphql` endpoint provided by this module by default, along with the `admin/graphql` endpoint provided by the CMS modules (if they're installed), you may want to set up another GraphQL server running on the same installation of SilverStripe.
+In addition to the default `/graphql` endpoint provided by this module by default, along with the `admin/graphql` endpoint provided by the CMS modules (if they're installed), you may want to set up another GraphQL server running on the same installation of Silverstripe.

 First, set up a new `Manager` implementation for your custom server.